robseb/Django2FPGAdemo/README.md

   ````
   * Save all open files

- ## Testing the Web Appilcation
+ ## Testing the Web Application
- * Now all configurations of the user elements of these applications are done and it is time to test this state
+ * Now all configurations of the user elements are done and it is time to test this state
- * Save all open files
- * Import the Python pip-package "plotly" that is used for the plotting of the data:
+ * Import the Python pip-package "plotly" using for the plotting of the data:
   ````bash
   pip install plotly
   ````